CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex3/BluePrint.md

  The **private** prevent outside entities from access the variables.
  You can only deal with the **private** members through getter and setter functions.

-- Keyword **static**: It exists by default and can run by itself (at the class level without creating an object)

 - **void**: Returns no value.

 - There are access modifiers to select on the class, package, function, variables level.